In April 2013 a global brute-force attack began hitting WordPress installations on virtually every WP hosting server in existence.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-There’s No Reason Not To Choose WordPress
+There’s No Reason Why You Should Not Choose WordPress

-WordPress Security – Tips
+WordPress Security – Practical Tips

-To learn about ways to protect your WordPress site from brute-force attacks see this article: Preventing WordPress Brute Force Attacks
+To learn about ways to protect your WordPress site from brute force attacks see this article: Preventing WordPress Brute-Force Attacks

 - National Vulnerability Database